Report by Daniel Mortlock:

 With 3 overs to go it seemed Remnants was safe: The President's XI needed 38 runs from 24 balls, which would have been hard enough in good conditions but surely impossible in the drizzle and fading light.
 Sure enough, panic set in, Mike Jones scoring his third run out of the innings when he called Richie Young (4 off 2 balls) through for a suicidal non-single.
 Dave Williams and Phil calmly completed the dismissal, although when Dave Norman appeared as the next batsman it seemed that maybe it was the fielders whose actions were suicidal.
 Sure enough, Dave (23* off 15 balls) smashed some huge boundaries and, with the help of Andy Owen (10 off 7 balls), swung the match back in The President's XI's favour.

-The last over began 9 needed from the final 8 balls of the match.
+The last over began with 9 needed from the final 8 balls of the match.
 Joe White manfully accepted the horrid task of bowling at quarter pace in the gloom, while Dave Norman's comment that "I can see better now the street-lights have come on!" suggested he wasn't too pleased about the situation either.
-Andy launched a huge drive off the first delivery of the over, the nearly invisible ball flying in the vague direction of Olly Rex at mid-off; Olly made good ground, but surely there was no way he'd be able to hold onto the slippery conditions . . . and yet he wrapped his hands round it to maybe flip the game back in Remnants' favour.
-After Dave picked up another single Joe then bowled the next two batsmen for first ball ducks, leaving Catherine Owen with the unenviable task of preventing a hat trick (which would also have ended the innings) and trying to get Dave back on strike.
+Andy launched a huge drive off the first delivery of the over, the nearly invisible ball flying in the vague direction of Olly Rex at mid-off; Olly made good ground, but surely there was no way he'd be able to hold on in the slippery conditions . . . and yet he wrapped his hands round it to maybe flip the game back in Remnants' favour.
+After Dave picked up another single, Joe then bowled the next two batsmen for first ball ducks, leaving Catherine Owen with the unenviable tasks of both preventing a hat trick (which would also have ended the innings) and getting Dave back on strike.
 But she's definitely her father's daughter - a slightly choppy cut meant she'd done her part of the bargain, and Dave completed his by thundering home comfortably before the return came in.
-A big boundary and a two meant the game came down to the final delivery: the scores were tied . . . and yet it was somehow no surprise that the winning run was scored easily, Dave smashing another straight drive to end the game.
-So The President's XI completed a one wicket victory off the last ball, although the two stand-out individual performances were from Remnants: Dave Williams's 68* earlier in the day and Joe White rolling his arm over to take 4/21, his best ever Remnants figures.
+A big boundary and a two from Dave meant the game came down to the final delivery: the scores were tied . . . and yet it was somehow no surprise that the winning run was scored easily, Dave smashing another straight drive to end the game.
+So The President's XI completed a one wicket victory off the last ball, although the two stand-out individual performances were from Remnants: Dave Williams's 68* earlier in the day and Joe White return of 4/21, his best ever Remnants figures (suggesting he should come in off a few steps more often).

 After everyone crowded into the Fitz bar to drink Dave Williams's multiple jugs it was off to The Tandoori Palace for a late dinner.
 This also gave the club a chance to thank Dave Norman for all his work curating Fitz and both Sally Hales and Nicky Mellish for their impeccable scoring.